josherrickson/stata-mixed/stata_markdown/03-random-slopes.md

 This is very similar to excluding the intercept (^$^\beta_0^$^) in a model - this forces the slope to pass through (0,0).
 In some very rare situations that might be appropriate, but extremely rarely.

-Exlcuding the fixed slope when including random slopes forces the average of all random slopes to be 0.
+Excluding the fixed slope when including random slopes forces the average of all random slopes to be 0.
 If the true random slope is far from zero, this will have catastrophic effects, including reversing the signs on a good number of the random slopes.